Jacky Rosen’s STEM bill heads to Senate floor

 A Senate committee approved a bill by Nevada Sen. Jacky Rosen that would offer incentives for young women to study science, engineering, technology and math.

-WASHINGTON — A bipartisan bill to bolster participation of young women in skilled education initiatives and computer science was approved by a Senate committee on Wednesday and now heads to the floor for consideration.
+WASHINGTON — A bipartisan bill to bolster participation of young women in skilled education initiatives and computer science was approved by a Senate committee Wednesday and heads to the floor for consideration.

 The Building Blocks of STEM Act, sponsored by Sen. Jacky Rosen, D-Nev., was approved by the Senate Commerce, Science and Transportation Committee on a voice vote.
 The bill would create education initiatives and provide research grants.